 Many people cope with stress by turning to food, which can contribute to weight gain.
 Keep healthy snack options available when those times hit.
 Fill a basket with whole-grain crackers or cups of fruit packed in its own juice.
 Other options include low-fat cheese sticks, peanut butter, and nuts.
 Eat these with caution though!
 While these foods provide lots of protein, they also provide lots of calories and fat.
 Popcorn, graham crackers, pretzels, cut up vegetables and carrot sticks and whole fruit are great options too!

 The freshman year is an exciting time for students.
 You are spreading your wings into the adult world and having to make your own decisions.
 Start the year off by making wise choices to eat right and exercise.
 Both can help you achieve scholastic achievement!

 For more information on choosing healthy foods to eat, contact the Howard County Cooperative Extension Service at 870-845-7517 or visit our office located on the second floor of the courthouse.
 The Cooperative Extension Service is part of the University of Arkansas Research and Extension.
 You can also check out our website or the website ChooseMyPlate.gov for more information.

 Recipe of the Week

 The Howard County Fair is just around the corner.
-I encourage everyone to enter something in the fair they have made this past year.
+I encourage everyone to enter something they have made this past year in the fair.
 Baked Goods is a great category to demonstrate your baking skills.
-Entries will be accepted on September 4 from 8:00 a.m. until 6:00 p.m.
+Entries will be accepted on September 3 from 8:00 a.m. until 6:00 p.m.
 Here is a basic fried pie crust you might want to try out.
 Of course, you can enter pies, cakes, quick breads, cookies and other items.
 Refrigerated items will not be accepted.
 This includes cream pies and/or desserts that must be kept cold.
 Food safety is a major concern!

 This recipe was shared by Gladine Bennett, a member of the New Horizon EHC club.